communityinclusion/explorevr.org/lab/index.md

 published: true
 ---
 <div class="bg-primary lab_highlight  grapher2">
-<h2>The Lab</h2>
+<h2>The Data Lab</h2>
-<p> This will be special section which will be geared towards the researchers who are working in the field of disability or VR.
-This section will house mainly two types of content:</p>
+<p> The Data Lab is an interactive web portal that offers access to a range of Vocational Rehabilitation and related data.</p>
+<p> Explore the Data Lab to:</p>
 <ul>
-<li>Data Repository: Download link and description of multiple datasets related to disability or VR</li>
-<li>Data Analysis: Code used for data analysis and visualization will be provided under this section</li>
+<li>Download data sets of view a variety of data points related to VR</li>
+<li>View data analyses to inform your planning, evaluation, and decision-making</li>
+<li>Request a customized analysis to see how your agency compares to others</li>
 </ul>
 </div>
 <h2>RSA-911 Data</h2>